-Māori experience low levels of health status across a range of health and socio-economic statistics.
-They comprise 34.9 percent of Northland’s total population, but 54 percent of the child and youth population, a key group for achieving long-term gains.
-Māori experience early onset of long-term conditions like cardiovascular disease and diabetes, presenting to hospital services on average about 13 years younger than non-Māori.
+Māori experience low health status across a range of health and socioeconomic statistics.
+They comprise over one-third of Northland’s total population, but 56 percent of the child and youth population, a key group for achieving long-term gains.
+Māori experience early onset of long-term conditions like cardiovascular disease and diabetes, and their life expectancy is about eight years less than non-Māori.

 Child and Youth

-Our ageing population is placing significant demands on health services provided specifically for older people (residential care, home and community support services, day care).
-It also increases the prevalence of long-term conditions which become more common with age.
+In 2022, 21 percent of our population was aged 65 or more; that is projected to rise to 27 percent by 2033 (when the national figure will be only 21 percent).
+The ageing population places significant demands on health services provided specifically for older people (residential care, home and community support services, day care).
+It also increases the prevalence of long-term conditions that become more common with age.

 Long Term Conditions

 The way people live their lives and the behaviours they exhibit have an enormous effect on health status.
-There are a wide range of influences, but key ones are smoking, diet, alcohol and other drugs, and lack of physical activity.
+There are many influences, but key ones are smoking, diet, alcohol and other drugs, and lack of physical activity.

 Many of the causes of ill health rest with social and economic factors such as housing, education and economic prosperity.
-The health sector cannot affect these directly, but as a district health board we work collaboratively with other Government and local body organisations to achieve a healthier Northland.
+The health sector cannot affect these directly, but as an organisation, we work collaboratively with other government and local body organisations to achieve a healthier Northland